 quick find clear

 Hibiscus flowers might be the most dramatic in the garden and can bloom as large as a child's head in gorgeous colors.
 The hibiscus plant itself is large and dramatic, and it needs plenty of space to show off.
-Although the huge funnel-shape flowers seldom last more than a day, they are abundant and the plant blooms over several weeks.
-The large leaves tend to draw Japanese beetles.
-Hibiscus needs plenty of water, so grow it in rich, loose, well-drained soil where you can water it easily and regularly during dry spells.
+Although the huge funnel-shape flowers of the hibiscus plant seldom last more than a day, they are abundant and the hibiscusplant blooms over several weeks.
+The large leaves of hibiscus tend to draw Japanese beetles.
+A hibiscus plant needs plenty of water, so grow it in rich, loose, well-drained soil where you can water it easily and regularly during dry spells.

 more varieties for Hibiscus